naihloan/NewEbook/README.md

 `wget https://sive.rs/book/Mindwise https://sive.rs/book/ThinkingFastAndSlow https://sive.rs/book/StoicJoy https://sive.rs/book/TimeParadox https://sive.rs/book/StumblingOnHappiness https://sive.rs/book/EMythRevisited`

-## Make sure that each fetched page has an .html extension, or else add it.
+## Make sure that each fetched page has a .html extension, or else add it.

 ## Create items for a table of contents from fetched pages

 `ls >> 1-toc.md`

 The created table of contents file (1-toc.md) will contain a list of the fetched pages.
-Access contents and add markdown notation to set them as table of contents.
-Create items as a bullet list to show chapters.
+Access contents and add markdown notation to set them as a table of contents.
+Create items like a bullet list to show chapters.
 Connect a reference that links each piece to chapters with hyperlinks.
 For each chapter add, in one line each: * + [name or chapter author] + (link).
 That is, from:

 `chapter.md`